trongtran01/trongtran01/README.md

 - 📍 Living and working in Ha Noi, Vietnam

-- 🔭 I’m currently a Web Developer with strong experience in HTML, CSS, Javascript,Docker, PHP and framework (ReactJS, NodeJS, Laravel, Zend,...)
+- 🔭 I’m currently a Web Developer with strong experience in HTML, CSS, Javascript, Docker, PHP and framework (ReactJS, NodeJS, Laravel, Zend,...)

 - 👯 I’m looking to collaborate on Web Development using modern technologies.